aserbremen/Multi-Robot-Graph-SLAM/README.md

 cd docker/humble
 docker build -t my_user/mrg_slam:0 .
 ```
-You should be able to comminicate with the docker container from the host machine, see Usage section below.
+You should be able to communicate with the docker container from the host machine, see Usage section below.

 ## Usage